Battle of Badr: Imprisonment of captives and their ransom

-"Would it have pleased you had you obeyed Allah and His Apostle?
-We have found true what our Lord promised us.
-Have you too found true what your Lord promised you?"

 Casualties

 Despite scholars estimating Meccan casualties at around 70, only the names of the more prominent ones are known.
 However, the names of the 14 Muslims who were killed during the course of the war or later (due to injuries sustained during the war) are all known.

 Meccan casualties

 Well-known Meccans who were killed during the battle included Amr ibn Hishām, Umayyah ibn Khalaf, 'Utbah ibn Rabi'ah, Shaybah ibn Rabi'ah, al-Walid ibn 'Utbah, al-Aswad bin and 'Abdul-Asad al-Makhzumi.
 Nadr ibn al-Harith and 'Uqbah ibn Abū Mu‘ayṭ were also killed, though the circumstances of their deaths are unclear.
 According to some sources the last two were killed during fighting in the field of battle at Badr and subsequently buried in a pit, while Safiur Rahman al-Mubarakpuri writes that these two were taken as prisoners and subsequently executed by Ali.